koenvanbenthem/EvoNN/README.md

 ## Important note

-The `parameter_estimation()` function will automatically set up a Python virtual environment named "EvoNN" in your home directory in its first run, this may take a while.
+The package will automatically set up a Python virtual environment named "EvoNN" in your home directory during installation, this may take a while.
+A sanity check for this virtual environment will be performed every time when `library(EvoNN)` is called.
+If this environment is altered, the package will try to reinstall mismatched dependencies.

 You can manually remove this virtual environment by running the following code in R:

 ```r
 reticulate::virtualenv_remove("EvoNN")
 ```

+After removal, the package may fail to fix the environment on load unless your fully close all R sessions and restart.